Shahed-Chy-Suzan/git-test/README.md

 You have a branch with several commits, and you want to remove (drop) a specific commit from the history.

+Deleting an Unwanted Commit:

+Interactive rebase also allows you to delete an old commit from your history that you don’t need (or want) anymore.
+Just imagine you have accidentally included a personal password in a recent commit: sensitive information like this should not, in most cases, be included in a codebase.

+Also remember that simply deleting the information and committing again doesn’t really solve your problem: this would mean the password is still saved in the repository, in the form of your old commit.
+What you really want is to cleanly and completely delete this piece of data from the repository altogether!

+`git rebase -i <6bcf266b commit hash which have to be deleted>`

+This time, we’re using the drop action keyword to get rid of the unwanted commit.
+Alternatively, in this special case, we could also simply delete the whole line from the editor.
+If a line (representing a commit) is not present anymore when saving and closing the window, Git will delete the respective commit.

+However you choose to do it, after you’ve saved and closed the editor window, the commit will be deleted from your repository’s history!

 ### Step-by-Step Example

 1. **Initial Setup**: You have a branch `feature` with four commits.